vuex-orm/plugin-graphql/README.md

 ## Known issues

-- n:m relations and polymorphic relations are untested
 - Each model is only loaded once in the graph
 - Code documentation is deprecated and crappy